Putin and Trump do not support European-Ukrainian temporary ceasefire idea, the Kremlin says

 Follow topic:

-MOSCOW, Dec 28 - The Kremlin said on Sunday that Russian President Vladimir Putin and U.S. President Donald Trump do not support a European-Ukrainian push for a temporary ceasefire ahead of a settlement, and that Moscow thinks Kyiv needs to make a decision on Donbas.
+MOSCOW – The Kremlin said on Dec 28 that Russian President Vladimir Putin and US President Donald Trump do not support a European-Ukrainian push for a temporary ceasefire ahead of a settlement, and that Moscow thinks Kyiv needs to make a decision on Donbas.

-Kremlin foreign policy aide Yuri Ushakov said that a call between Putin and Trump lasted 1 hour and 15 minutes and took place at the request of Trump ahead of Trump's meeting in Miami with Ukrainian President Volodymyr Zelenskiy.
+Kremlin foreign policy aide Yuri Ushakov said that a call between Mr Putin and Mr Trump lasted 1 hour and 15 minutes and took place at the request of Mr Trump ahead of his meeting in Miami with Ukrainian President Volodymyr Zelensky

-Ushakov said that for hostilities to end, Kyiv needed to make a "bold decision" in line with Russian-U.S. discussions on Donbas.
+Mr Ushakov said that for hostilities to end, Kyiv needed to make a “bold decision” in line with Russian-US discussions on Donbas.

 “Given the current situation on the fronts, it would make sense for the Ukrainian regime to make this decision regarding Donbas.”

-Russia, which controls 90% of Donbas, wants Ukraine to withdraw its forces from the 10% of the area that Kyiv's forces still control.
+Russia, which controls 90 per cent of Donbas, wants Ukraine to withdraw its forces from the 10 per cent of the area that Kyiv’s forces still control.
 Overall, Russia controls about a fifth of Ukraine.

-Trump has repeatedly promised to end the deadliest conflict in Europe since World War Two and his envoy Steve Witkoff and son-in-law Jared Kushner have been negotiating with Russia, Ukraine and European powers.
+Mr Trump has repeatedly promised to end the deadliest conflict in Europe since World War II and his envoy Steve Witkoff and son-in-law Jared Kushner have been negotiating with Russia, Ukraine and European powers.